msupply-foundation/msupply_docs/content/docs/replenishment/remote_authorisation.md

 ### Requisitions

 In the supplying store, you'll see a few changes too.
-The requisition list has gained an additional column:
+The Requisition list has gained an additional column:

 ![Requisition list](/docs/replenishment/images/authorisation-requisition-list.png)

 And when viewing details, you can see the approval status and new columns, just as in the Internal Order.
-When the requisition is in the `Pending` approval state, you also cannot confirm finalised or create a shipment:
+When the Requisition is in the `Pending` approval state, you also cannot confirm finalised or create a shipment:

 ![Requisition list](/docs/replenishment/images/authorisation-requisition-detail-pending.png)